 - Height 6' 5", Weight 208 lb.

-Moeller was signed in 1960 and came to the Reno Silver Sox in 1961, where he went 12-3 with five shutouts in half a season.
-He moved up to Greenville and to Spokane the same year (Moeller would be at Spokane at various times from 1961-68).
+Moeller was signed in 1960 and came to the Reno Silver Sox in 1961, where he went 12-3 with 5 shutouts in half a season.
+He moved up to the Greenville Spinners and the Spokane Indians the same year (Moeller would be at Spokane at various times from 1961 to 1968).

-He came back to the Dodgers in 1964 with much better control, giving up only 31 walks in 145.3 innings, but he compiled a record of 7-13.
+After spending 1963 in the minors, he came back to the Dodgers in 1964 with much better control, giving up only 31 walks in 145 1/3 innings, but he compiled a record of 7-13.

 In 1966, he got his ERA down to 2.52 in 29 appearances, mostly in relief.

-It would be 1970 before he pitched 100 innings in a season again, posting a record of 7-9 in 135.3 innings, about half of which were starts.
+It would be 1970 before he pitched 100 innings in a season again, posting a record of 7-9 in 135 1/3 innings in 31 games, about half of which were starts.

 Although Moeller was never a big star with the Dodgers, he lasted a long time with them.
 He came up in 1962 when Duke Snider was still on the team, and lasted through 1971 when Bill Buckner was a 21-year-old prospect.

-As of 2008, he is the advance scout for the Florida Marlins.
+As of 2008, he was the advance scout for the Florida Marlins.